A problem of Erdos and Sos on 3-graphs: Introduction

 From now on, we mostly focus on $3$-uniform hypergraphs.
 Let $K_4$ be the complete $3$-uniform hypergraph on $4$ vertices, and $K_4^-$ the $3$-uniform hypergraph on $4$ vertices with $3$ edges.
 Erd\H os and S\'os~\cite[Problem~5]{ErSo82} asked whether, analogously to~\obsref{obs:ldgraphs} for graphs, a sufficiently large hypergraph with positive $\delta$-linear density contains a copy of $K_4$, or at least a copy of $K_4^-$.
 However, F\"uredi observed that the following construction of Erd\H os and Hajnal~\cite{ErHa72} shows that the situation in $3$-uniform hypergraphs is completely different (hence giving a negative answer to the above question). \begin{example} Consider a random tournament $T_n$ on $n$ vertices.
 Let $H_n$ be the $3$-uniform hypergraph on the same vertex set consisting of exactly those triples that span an oriented cycle in $T_n$. \end{example} One can check that in every hypergraph obtained in this way, any four vertices span at most two edges, i.e., $H_n$ does not contain $K_4^-$ for every $n$.
 On the other hand, for every $\delta>0$, the $\delta$-linear density of $H_n$ tends to $1/4$ when $n$ goes to infinity.
 For the exact reference to the observation, we refer the reader to~\cite{FrRo88}, where Frankl and R\"odl cite a personal communication with F\"uredi in 1983.
 Additional information about this problem and its history can be found in~\cite[Section~5]{SimonovitsSos01}.
 It is also worth noting that in~\cite{Rodl86}, R\"odl presented a sequence of $K_4$-free (but not $K_4^-$-free) $3$-uniform hypergraphs with $\delta$-linear density tending to $1/2$.

 Our main result is the following theorem stating that the bound $1/4$ on $\delta$-linear density for $K_4^-$-free sequences given by~\exref{ex:main} is in fact the best possible.
-It answers the explicit question of Erd\H os~\cite{Er90} positively. \begin{thm} For every $\eps > 0$ there exist $\delta > 0$ and $n_0 \in \nat$ such that every $3$-uniform hypergraph $H$ on at least $n_0$ vertices with $d(H, \delta) \ge 1/4+\eps$ contains $K_4^-$ as a subgraph. \end{thm}
+This answers a question of Erd\H os from~\cite{Er90}, which is based on the original problem of Erd\H{o}s and S\'os, positively. \begin{thm} For every $\eps > 0$ there exist $\delta > 0$ and $n_0 \in \nat$ such that every $3$-uniform hypergraph $H$ on at least $n_0$ vertices with $d(H, \delta) \ge 1/4+\eps$ contains $K_4^-$ as a subgraph. \end{thm}

 Our proof is based on the flag algebra calculus.
-However, unlike in the other proofs in the area, we apply the calculus to get one of intermediate results only.
+However, unlike in the other proofs in the area, we apply the calculus to get one of the intermediate results only.
 We have to apply additional considerations to derive the desired statement.
 Further details can be found in Section 3, where we give the overview of the proof.